City of New York (1885 ship): Rescue of Ernest Shackleton

 She is often mistakenly identified as being involved with the rescue of Ernest Shackleton, being confused with the coincidentally named Norwegian steam-powered whale catcher Samson.
-It was this other Norwegian Samson, based out of Montevideo, which in 1916 was notable for rounding South Georgia, that retrieved Shackleton's beached whaleboat the James Caird, and rescued his men McNish, McCarthy, and Vincent.
+It was this other Norwegian Samson, based out of Montevideo, which rounded South Georgia in 1916, that retrieved Shackleton's beached whaleboat the James Caird, and rescued his men McNish, McCarthy, and Vincent.

 Later sealing career

 From 1914 to 1919 she was owned by the Canadian Whaling Co Ltd and operated under the management of S. T. Sverne.
 She was named Jacobsen.
 Her port of registry was Sydney, Nova Scotia.
 In 1919 she was sold to AB Spetsbergens Svenska, the Swedish coalfield company and renamed Bellsund.
 Her port of registry was Stockholm.
 They used her until 1926 as a sealer supplying their holdings.
 The company operated her out of Sveagruvanin in Svalbard, and once their need for her services declined she lay for a period of time from 1927 to 1928 mothballed at anchor in Gothenburg.
 Spetsbergens Svenska were to sell her under her original name Samson as the Bellsund name had special significance for them.
 Throughout her ownership, she operated (the same cabotage) as a sealer.